http4k/www/src/website/content/commercial-terms.md

 1.3.1 Training courses are delivered for up to 10 persons per day.
 For in-person training, travel and associated costs are not included in the Training fee.

 1.3.2 Consultancy activities are arranged on an as-needed basis.

-1.3.3 Commercial subscribers are eligible for discounted rates on:
-- General consultancy services
-- Bespoke feature development
-- In-person and online training courses

 ## 2. RESTRICTIONS AND RESPONSIBILITIES